-Macroinvertebrate communities in these sites were sampled biannually (spring: March or April and summer: June or July) and varied by site in time series length with Aubach sampled from 2001-2019, Bieber sampled 2001-2019 but missing 2005, and Kinzig O3 and Kinzig W1 sampled 2005-2019.
+Macroinvertebrate communities in these sites were sampled biannually (spring: March or April and summer: June or July) between 2001-2019 for Aubach and Bieber (2005 missing for the latter), and between 2005-2019 for the two Kinzig sites.
 Sampling followed the European Water Framework Directive’s standardized multi-habitat sampling protocol (Haase et al. 2004) with 20 subsamples collected from a 100m section of stream at each sampling site and period.
-Specimens were then preserved in 70% ethanol, identified primarily to genus and species levels using an operational taxa list (Haase et al. 2006), and deposited in a storage facility at the RMO eLTER research station in Gelnhausen, Germany.
+Specimens were then preserved in 70% ethanol, identified primarily to genus and species levels using an operational taxa list (Haase et al. 2006), and deposited in the natural history collections at the Senckenberg research station in Gelnhausen, Germany.